grace-notes/website/contents/topics/ebionites.md

 historical person named Ebion.
 Some scholars think that certain fragments of *Doctrina patrum de incarnatione Verbi* are by him.

-J. A. Fitzmyer suggested that the name *Ebionaioi* grew out of the practice of referring to the first Christians in Jerusalem as “the poor,” especially after the destruction of the city in a.d.
+A. Fitzmyer suggested that the name *Ebionaioi* grew out of the practice of referring to the first Christians in Jerusalem as “the poor,” especially after the destruction of the city in a.d.
 70. “At some time during the first two centuries … this designation was restricted to